Samsung/grunt-cordova-sectv/README.md

 * sectv-orsay
 * sectv-tizen

-# How to build the application by platforms
+# How to prepare the application by platforms
 * In the cordova project's root:

     ```sh
     $ grunt sectv-prepare:<platform>
     ```

 * `<platform>` can be one of supported platforms.
-If you want to build all platforms:
+If you want to prepare all platforms:

     ```sh
     $ grunt sectv-prepare